CALIELSA-BOOK/UniBookApp/README.md

 ### Facebook Api

-Used for authentication and profile parameters, such as name, id, email and profiel picture.
+Used for authentication and profile parameters, such as name, id, email and profile picture.

 ### Google Books Api